 - How does it detect and respond to an incident, recover the business and learn from the experience?

 The answers give banks an idea of how good their cyber resilience is and highlights areas for improvement.

 However, following regulatory rules won’t help businesses keep pace with the constantly evolving number of cyber threats.
 Instead, investing in a proactive response is essential to success.
 The key priorities should include identifying and focusing resources on the most important data that needs protecting – i.e. sensitive data compiled from debt collections processes.

-By 2020, leading banks will have developed cybersecurity strategies involving risk-management protocols and regulatory requirements to protect important areas like their debt collections processes.
+By 2020, leading banks will have developed cybersecurity strategies involving risk-management protocols and regulatory requirements to protect important areas like their debt collection processes.
 But for banks and financial institutions that don’t have the infrastructure necessary to meet the demands of cybersecurity, third-party software can become a major asset.
-In particular, when it comes to debt collections processes.
+In particular, when it comes to debt collection processes.